forseti-security/forseti-security/_docs/_latest/configure/gsuite.md

 in your `forseti_conf_server.yaml`.

 - `domain_super_admin_email`: Use of the Admin API requires delegation (impersonation).
-Enter an email address of a Super Admin in the GSuite account.
+Enter an email address of a Super Admin in the G Suite account.
 If you entered this value in the setup wizard, you do not need to change this in your `forseti_conf_server.yaml`.